CTStuffs/EAEvaluation/README.md

 ## Assumptions

-The tests were written with the assumption that the test samples contained the full extent of the app's functionality (i.e. providing a list of only bands and their associated festivals).
+The tests were written with the assumption that [this](https://github.com/EATechnology/ea-coding-test-samples/tree/main/web) contained the full extent of the app's functionality (i.e. providing a list of only bands and their associated festivals).

 Example: